shivanirathore24/Learn-NodeJS/E-Commerce APIs/docs/WORKING-WITH-MONGOOSE-I.md

 });
 ```

-This code defines a cartSchema for storing cart-related information in MongoDB using Mongoose.
+This code defines a cartItemSchema for storing cart-related information in MongoDB using Mongoose.
 Here's the breakdown:

-The cartSchema specifies three fields:
+The cartItemSchema specifies three fields:

 - `productID`: